2026 Winter Paralympics torch relay

-The torch relay (Il Viaggio della Fiamma Paralimpica) for the 2026 Winter Paralympics, jointly hosted by the Italian cities of Milan and Cortina d'Ampezzo, is planned to run from 24 February to 6 March.
-Following the lighting of the Paralympic Flame in Stoke Mandeville, United Kingdom, the relay will conclude in Verona, Italy, to coincide with the opening ceremony at the Verona Arena.
+The torch relay (Il Viaggio della Fiamma Paralimpica) for the 2026 Winter Paralympics, jointly hosted by the Italian cities of Milan and Cortina d'Ampezzo, ran from 24 February to 6 March.
+Following the lighting of the Paralympic Flame in Stoke Mandeville, United Kingdom, the relay concluded in Verona, Italy, to coincide with the opening ceremony at the Verona Arena.
 The route for the Paralympic torch relay was presented by the Fondazione Milano Cortina 2026 on 26 November 2024, one year before the start of the Olympic torch relay, which was unveiled at the same time.

-The flame will be lit at the Stoke Mandeville Hospital, the "spiritual birthplace" of the Paralympic movement, as is the case for all Paralympic torches from 2014 onwards.
-The subsequent route in Italy will cover 2000 km over 11 days.
-The torch relay plans to involve 501 torchbearers, with applications opening on 12 February 2025.
+The flame was lit at the Stoke Mandeville Hospital, the "spiritual birthplace" of the Paralympic movement, as is the case for all Paralympic torches from 2014 onwards.
+The subsequent route in Italy covered 2000 km over 11 days.
+The torch relay involved 501 torchbearers, with applications opening on 12 February 2025.

 On 29 November 2024, Italian comedy trio Gli Autogol were announced as official narrators for the torch relay.
 The design of the torch was unveiled on 14 April at Expo 2025 in Osaka, Japan, as well as simultaneously in Milan; Osaka and Milan are twin cities.

 Events

+From 24 February to 2 March 2026, the flame was split into five sparks: Milan, Turin, Bolzano, Trento, and Trieste.
+The flames was then combined in a unifying ceremony in Cortina d'Ampezzo on 3 March.

+Stops

-From 24 February to 2 March 2026, the flame will be split into five sparks: Milan, Turin, Bolzano, Trento, and Trieste.
-The flames will then be combined in a unifying ceremony in Cortina d'Ampezzo on 3 March.
-The subsequent torch relay legs will visit Venice on 4 March, followed by Padua the following day; both cities will host your own local celebrations.
-The relay will end on 6 March in Verona to coincide with the 2026 Winter Paralympics opening ceremony.
+The subsequent torch relay legs visited Venice on 4 March, followed by Padua the following day; both cities hosted own local celebrations.
+The relay ended on 6 March in Verona to coincide with the 2026 Winter Paralympics opening ceremony.